 Now comes the MAGIC part.
 Take the top and bottom of one side of the concertina and fold towards each other – one half of the flower is finished.
 Secure with a staple.

 Repeat on the other side.
 When stapling try and “catch” the pink part of your flower too, to secure it in place.
+If you wish, you can make the center of your flower smaller – experiment with different sizes of paper and see what you like best!

 More wonderful Flower Crafts here: